CodeOwnerSAU/WISE-2025-ABE/README.md

-# Welcome to ABE
+# Welcome to SBE

-## 🚀 Welcome to the repo of ABE
+## 🚀 Welcome to the repo of SBE

-The source code for the WISE paper under review: *Finding Top-k Keywords-Aware Optimal Routes: An Aggregation-Based Expansion Approach.*
+The source code for the WISE2025 paper under review: *Finding Top-k Keywords-Aware Optimal Routes: An Splice-Based Expansion Approach.*

 ## 🏠 Overview